 After completing a BA degree course in Interior Design and Architecture, I worked for Warner Bros at Pinewood Studios as a draughtsman and set designer.
 However life moves in mysterious directions after which I went on a tangent and entered the estate agency industry here in Hampstead where I have now been for nearly thirty years.
 Throughout all this time my second love has always been the arts, whether it be drawing, film or music and the opportunity to both support and have an active involvement in the HAF and what it brings to the wider community both within and without NW3 was an opportunity I could not pass up.

-Valeria is from Puglia, was educated in Switzerland and the UK, and has lived for years in London with her family.
+Valeria is from Puglia, was educated in Switzerland and the UK, and has lived for years in London.
 She is an author, literary and opera reviewer and creative writing tutor.
-Her debut novel will be released by Eyewear Publishing.
-She has taught workshops for various organisations on the narrative potential of different art forms, including music, a lifelong passion.
+Her debut novel, That Summer in Puglia, was launched at the Oxford Literary Festival.
+She’s now writing her second novel.
+She teaches workshops on the narrative potential of different art forms, including music, a lifelong passion.

 After a successful career in management, Valeria gained an MA in Creative and Life Writing from Goldsmiths (University of London).
 She is also a Sloan Fellow (MSc) of London Business School.